apigee/apigee-x-pupi-migration/README.md

 address the IP issue and take advantage of PUPI with Apigee.

 *   ***[Recreate instance with no downtime and no data loss](./recreate_with_no_downtime_and_no_data_loss.md)***:
     This is the recommended approach.
+Ideal if you are already multi region Apigee but are not okay with other regions handling API requests temporarily and don't want any data loss or downtime.
+This requires you to create a new Apigee Instance.

+*   ***[Recreate instance with downtime and data loss - reuse other existing instances](./recreate_with_no_downtime_and_no_data_existing_multi_region.md)***:
-Ideal if you are already mutli region Apigee or don't want any data loss and downtime.
+    This is the recommended approach if you are already multi region Apigee and are okay with other regions handling all the API requests temporarily and don't want any data loss and downtime.

 *   ***[Recreate instance with downtime but with no data loss](./recreate_with_downtime_and_no_data_loss.md)***:
     This is good if you are okay with downtime(probably for dev or qa Apigee